Vyral/base-template/_posts/2018-11-19-why-downsizing-and-retirement-go-hand-in-hand.md

   - Real Estate
 excerpt: >-
   Happy Thanksgiving!
 With the holiday season in full swing, it may be the one time of year that you use your formal living and dining room.
+If this is the case, it may be a sign that your home no longer matches up with your lifestyle or needs.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/+Priyanka+Johri/North+Houston+Real+Estate-+Why+Downsizing+and+Retirement+Go+Hand-in-Hand.mp4
 pullquote: What’s the point of having a five-bedroom home if you only use one?